rickdgray/notes/LaTeX.md

 sudo apt update
 sudo apt install fonts-noto-cjk
 ```
 This will install the Google Noto font package which has a few fonts. **All fonts have all characters**.
-The only difference between each font in the package is regional styling (How would a Chinese person right a Korean Hangul character, for example).
+The only difference between each font in the package is regional styling (How would a Chinese person write a Korean Hangul character, for example).
 Here's the options for serif fonts:
 * `Noto Serif CJK JP` -> Japanese
 * `Noto Serif CJK KR` -> Korean
 * `Noto Serif CJK SC` -> Simplified Chinese